-- 1. A bounded list of buffers can be explicitly freed via g_bfree(). - 2.
-An entire list of buffers can be delivered to other gates via . g_xmt() or g_xmt_im().
-If all of the buffers are going to the same gate, g_fedex() or g_fedex_clean() can be used. - 3.
-3) A single buffer can be reliably delivered to one or more instances of a gate via g_fwd().
-If a reply is needed, g_rpc() can be used. - 4. g_fwd_list() reliably delivers a list of buffers to the same destination. - 5.
-GAME will return all of the transient pool buffers to the free pool should a gate die in the active or pended states.
+- A bounded list of buffers can be explicitly freed via g_bfree(). - An entire list of buffers can be delivered to other gates via • g_xmt() or g_xmt_im().
+If all of the buffers are going to the same gate, g fedex() or g fedex clean() can be used. - A single buffer can be reliably delivered to one or more instances of a gate via g_fwd().
+If a reply is needed, g_rpc() can be used. - g fwd list() reliably delivers a list of buffers to the same destination. - GAME will return all of the transient pool buffers to the free pool should a gate die in the active or pended states.